Consumer Medicine Information

 Some medicines and indapamide SR may interfere with each other.
 These include:

-lithium, a medicine used to treat mood disorders
+lithium, used to treat mood disorders

 diuretics, used to treat excess fluid in the body